LinkinEminem/ROS/README.md

 9. In "ROS Controller" page, enter **arm_position_controller** as *Controller Name*.
 Choose **position_controllers/JointPositionController** as *controller type*.

-10. Finally, add author information as you wish and click *Generate Package* button.
+10. Finally, add author information as you wish.
+Set generate path as a new folder named `niryo_moveit_config` in your workspace.
+Click *Generate Package* button.